GENERAL

 C14.
 Is there a way to view the status of all flags and registers?

 Yes, there are two ways to achieve this.
 One is to use the printer PRFLAGS and PRREG functions which will print out the state of all flags and registers, respectively.
-The other is with the Flags and Registers tables that can be accessed by swiping the ED keyboard on the back view of the calculator and then swiping the Options Settings view.
+The other is with the Flags and Registers tables that can be accessed by swiping inside the orange frame on the back view of the calculator (see G8).

 C15.
 The values in the Flags and Registers tables are not updated in real time.
 Is this a bug?